damienbod/angular-auth-oidc-client/API_DOCUMENTATION.md

 ### authorize()

-Starts the OpenID Implicit Flow authenication and authorization.
+Starts the OpenID Implicit Flow authentication and authorization.

 ### authorizedCallback()